DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### INTRODUCTION<a name="intro"></a>

 The objective of Vektor module is to provide the VCO part of synthesizers mentioned above, including the famous mixer joystick, and the automated MIXing ENVelope.
 Also provided two internal LFO (LFO 1, and LFO 2), and a FM input able to work as **TZ FM** (linear Through-Zero FM), or as **PM** (Phase Modulation, like Yamaha DX synthesizer family is using).
-However, some parts of these synthesizers, like filters and ADSR envelope generators, are not provided by Vektor module, assuming other third-party modules can do the similar job!
+However, some parts of these synthesizers, like filters, ADSR envelope generators, and stereo, are not provided by Vektor module, assuming other third-party modules can do the similar job!
 By this way, when used alone, Vektor module cannot be assumed as "synth voice".

 Vektor module is using four independent oscillators, named **OSC A**, **OSC B**, **OSC C** and **OSC D** (A, B, C, and D always refers to OSC A, OSC B, OSC C, or OSC D oscillator), as source sounds, both of them are mixed either manually by the joystick, by external voltages applied to **X** and **Y** input jacks, or via the automated **MIX**ing **ENV**elope (triggered by **GATE** input jack).